Motorcycle Tours, Maps & Touring Information – Northern Thailand

 There aren’t many accurate guide maps available for this part of the world, and to find your way around North Thailand / the Golden Triangle / Laos, the best maps are from the GT Rider.

-All GT Rider maps have been surveyed using a GPS, so are accurate, reliable and detailed.
-Don’t ride without one, or you will be missing out on all the good stuff.
+All GT Rider maps have been surveyed using a GPS, so they are accurate, reliable, and detailed.
+Don’t ride without one, or you will miss out on all the good stuff.

 - Mae Hong Son Loop Guide map – has enough accurate dirt trails for at least a week’s dirt riding to satisfy any dirt fan.
 Covers the legendary road of a thousand bends.
 5th edition 2015.